iTwin/itwinjs-core/core/frontend-devtools/README.md

 * `fdt frustum snapshot` - Toggles a decoration representing the current frustum of the active viewport.
 The decoration remains displayed until it is toggled back off. `fdt frustum selected` is much more useful, but requires at least two open viewports.
 * `fdt tooltips` - Toggles debugging tooltips for element locate.
 When enabled, hovering over an element will display a tooltip containing information like element ID, subcategory ID, and model ID.
 * `fdt metric` - Toggles use of metric quantity formatting, e.g. as used to format output from the measure tools.
 Turning metric "off" switches to use of imperial units.
+* `fdt fadeout` - Toggles "fade-out" transparency mode for the selected viewport.

 ### Other key-ins